Delete020/Gitlet/proj3/testing/gitlet/gitlet-design.md

 - Timestamp - Automatically set to current commit time
 - Parent - The sha1 string of the parent commit
 - blobs - Record each file that is committed

+### Stage

+#### instance variables

+- additionMap - Record the files added to the staging area
+- removalMap - Record the files to be removed in the next commit

 ## 2. Algorithms